 Description

-This module will introduce students to Graphic Art in practice, providing them with introductory knowledge and skills required to undertake graphic design and artistic pursuits within fields such as games, comics and graphic novels.
-By building familiarity and ability with the principles of design, students will design and create their own original artwork in response to a module brief.
+This module will introduce students to Graphic Art in practice, providing them with introductory knowledge and skills required to undertake graphic art and artistic pursuits within fields such as games, comics and graphic novels.
+By building familiarity and ability with the principles of art and design, students will develop and create their own original artwork in response to a module brief.

 Aims